Team-Silver-Sphere/SquadJS/README.md

 Plugin options are also specified.
 A full list of plugin options can be seen below.

 ## Plugins
-The following is a list of plugins built into SquadJS:
+The following is a list of plugins built into SquadJS, you can click their title for more information:

 <details>
       <summary>auto-tk-warn</summary>